lucasfurtado/Write-and-read-CSV-files/README.md

 I made a script that write itens in a generic buy order.
 You need insert 3 values of buy itens witch the itens are name, value and quantity in that order separed by comma (like an ordinary csv file).

-And then the script reads the previous file and creates a new one that cointains the name of the item and the total value of the order (separeted by comma).
+And then the script reads the previous file and creates a new one that contains the name of the item and the total value of the order (separeted by comma).

 For exemple:
   -input: tv,600.99,3